Skip to content

 Estate taxes (also referred to as “death taxes”) are levied when assets are transferred from a deceased person to beneficiaries.
 If a decedent’s assets are held in a probate estate, then the executor or administrator of the estate will be responsible for paying the estate tax.
 Conversely, if a trust has assets that are subject to the estate tax, then the trustee will be responsible for paying this tax prior to transferring the assets to beneficiaries.

-Even if a decedent’s assets have a gross value that exceeds the applicable estate tax exemption amount, the estate still may not be subject to estate tax if certain exceptions apply.
+Even if a decedent’s assets have a gross value that exceeds the applicable estate tax exemption amount, the estate may not be subject to estate tax if certain exceptions apply.
 For example, if the decedent’s will or trust provides substantial gifts to charitable entities, the gifts may qualify for a charitable deduction that reduces the taxable estate.
 Decedents who leave property to their surviving spouse may also benefit from a marital deduction that exempts property passing to a surviving spouse from estate taxes.

 Trust Property Tax Rates